PabloEzequiel/PabloEzequiel.github.io/_posts/2016-06-15-chess-y-github.markdown

 Por ahora suspendo aqui el post....

 {% if page.comments %}

 <div id="disqus_thread"></div>
 <script>

+var disqus_developer = 1;               // Comment out when the site is live

     /**
      *  RECOMMENDED CONFIGURATION VARIABLES: EDIT AND UNCOMMENT THE SECTION BELOW TO INSERT DYNAMIC VALUES FROM YOUR PLATFORM OR CMS.
      *  LEARN WHY DEFINING THESE VARIABLES IS IMPORTANT: https://disqus.com/admin/universalcode/#configuration-variables